 Much decentralization is of an 'asymmetric' nature where the same SNGs have different political, administrative or fiscal powers.
 Among federal states, Spain and Belgium are highly asymmetric, whereas Austria, Germany and Switzerland show more symmetry.
 Among unitary states, Italy and the United Kingdom are notable in their asymmetry.
 Likewise, most non-EU Member States in the Balkans display asymmetrical functions and responsibilities.
+41 and other formal recognition of this at both the national and the EU level.
+Belgium, France, Hungary, Italy, Latvia, Portugal, Poland, Romania, Spain and Sweden all have legal provision to allow decentralized cooperation activities; meanwhile several other countries such as Austria, Germany, Finland, the Netherlands, the United Kingdom and many Central and Eastern European countries also facilitate such activities in less formal ways.43

-Metropolitan and urban governments in general have responsibilities on economic policy, including 'industrial promotion, environmental planning, refuse collection, public transport, regional spatial planning, regional economic development, recreation, regional parks, tourist promotion, traffic planning and regulation, and water supply.'
+Metropolitan and urban governments in general have responsibilities on economic policy, including 'industrial promotion, environmental planning, refuse collection, public transport, regional spatial planning, regional economic development, recreation, regional parks, tourist promotion, traffic planning and regulation, and water supply.'42